QuintessentialForms/ParrotLUX/README.md

 1. Clone the repository to a directory on your local device.
 2. From the terminal, at the top-level of the repository, run `node server.js`.
     * Note the address `http://{local_ip_address}:6789/` logged in the terminal.
 3. On your Android tablet, launch Chrome and navigate to that address.
-(Only Chrome/Android is supported for now.)
+(Only Chrome on Android is supported for now.)
 4. Tap the full-screen icon in the top-left to dive into the app and begin. :-)

 **Currently in pre-alpha!
 Full tuturials and documentation will be coming soon.** The app's layout is standard and hopefully intuitive, and there are tooltips.